 When developing a resource management plan, be sure to include a rewards and recognition plan.
 Predetermine how and when you will recognize your team members.

-Aubrey Daniels, a leading authoring on performance management, explains the difference between rewards and recognition: “You reinforce behaviors and reward results.”
+Aubrey Daniels, a leading authoring on performance management, explains the difference between recognition and rewards: “You reinforce behaviors and reward results.”

-Here are some tips to make reward and recognition programs effective:
+Here are some tips to make recognition and reward programs effective: